 NALAG Bellingen/Nambucca Shires outreaches to Bellingen, Nambucca and Coffs Harbour.

 NALAG is a not for profit organisation.
 NALAG provides grief and loss support to all people regardless of financial circumstances and provides these services completely FREE of charge.
 The Blue Healers Depression Program, the Bereavement Buddy Program and the Seasons for Growth Program are also offered FREE to suitable participants.

-If you would like to refer a client for any NALAG service, please download, print and complete a Referral Form and return by email.
+If you would like to register a client for any NALAG service, please download, print and complete a Registration Form and return by email.
 Alternatively please call to refer a client directly.